AurelieGedeon/AurelieGedeon/README.md

-# Hi my name is Aurelie (pronouced Or-ah-lee) Gedeon, an aspiring Software Engineer 👩🏾‍🦱
+# Hi my name is Aurelie (pronouced Or-uh-lee) Gedeon, an aspiring Software Engineer 👩🏾‍🦱

 ## I'm currently studying at Boca Code in the Software Engineering Career Course